 Again, there is the comparison of the conditions shown in the play to those in the local area, a specific reference to a Biblical parallel, and the interpretation that the characters in the play cannot under these conditions in anyway realise the selves they would want to be.

-Four years later, Greenwood’s text still provided a Christian reference point.
+Five years after its first theatre performances, Greenwood’s text still provided a Christian reference point.
 On 30th June 1939, the Yorkshire Evening Post reported on the Anglican Evangelical Group Movement annual meeting at Cromer under the title: ‘Love on the Dole: Crushed’.
 Assuming a common recognition of the themes of Greenwood’s text, the Reverend Dr A. H. Gray (a former Presbyterian minister):

 rebuked the Church for its toleration of ‘love on the dole’ social injustices… in sordid surroundings, amid dirt, overwork and crushing anxiety, love did not have the chance God meant it to have … it could not be said that the Church as a whole had ever put forward its united force to insist on whatever change might be necessary … There was something wrong with the very structure of our society.
 If they wanted to see happy sex-lives in England and happy successful marriages and real families … they had an enormous task of social reconstruction ahead of them.